AgentschapPlantentuinMeise/linkedTaxonomy/README.md

 TO DO: describe time evolution.
 This should be taken in consideration, since names are given at different times.

 ### Rules of nomenclature
+The rules of nomenclature are defined in `scripts\rules_nomenclature.py`.
+In this version of the application, the focus is solely on botany.
+This is the first set of functions to be adapted when expanding to other branches of biology.

+The current rules that are implemented are:
 * For each name only one holotype
 * TO DO: if date of treatment known: check date specimen (only possible with defining treatments)
 * isotypes same date